-- 202.1 Enrollment discrimination is prohibited. - The Provider accepts individuals eligible for enrollment in the order in which they apply without restriction. - The Provider will not, on the basis of health status or need for health care services, discriminate against individuals eligible to enroll. - 202.4 The Provider will not discriminate against individuals eligible to enroll under the laws of the United States and the State of California, and will not use any policy or practice that has the effect of discriminating.
-See Section 5 Resources for Laws and regulations. - 202.5 Outpatient placement may be conducted by either the Provider or the SU CARES team.
+- 202.1 Enrollment discrimination is prohibited. - 202.2 The Provider accepts individuals eligible for enrollment in the order in which they apply without restriction. - 202.3 The Provider will not, on the basis of health status or need for health care services, discriminate against individuals eligible to enroll. - 202.4 The Provider will not discriminate against individuals eligible to enroll under the laws of the United States and the State of California, and will not use any policy or practice that has the effect of discriminating.
+See Section 5 - Resources for Laws and regulations. - 202.5 Outpatient placement may be conducted by either the Provider or the SU CARES team.
 Residential/Withdrawal Management placement may only be conducted by the SU CARES team. - 202.6 When a predetermination of placement is conducted and the ASAM level of care is decided, the Provider's MD and/or LPHA must then complete a full assessment to determine a diagnosis and confirm medical necessity.
 The Provider's MD and LPHA are responsible for confirming consumers have been appropriately placed and shall redirect consumer to another level of care when appropriate. - 202.7 When applicable, a medical and/or psychiatric clearance will be obtained and noted. - 202.8 Assessments shall consist of a completed screening, diagnosis, and ASAM Level of Care.
 This assessment will include an in-person appointment within the time frame required to determine diagnosis and assess if ASAM level of placement was appropriate.
-If the ASAM level is determined to be different by the Medical Director, Licensed Physician, or LPHA, the consumer will be assisted by the Provider, SU CARES and Care Coordination team to access a higher or lower level of care. - 202.9 If MD or LPHA determines the consumer should be in another level of care, they will: - Contact the consumer's assigned Care Coordinator and notify the SU CARES placement counselor to transition the consumer to the appropriate level of care.
-Provider is responsible for completing the additional paperwork, which shall be processed to transition the consumer to the appropriate level of care. - 202.10 Providers are required to provide written notice of action (NOABD) to a Medi-Cal consumer of any decision to deny a service authorization request or to authorize a service in an amount duration, or scope that is less than the request made by a health care professional who has appropriate clinical expertise in treating the consumer's condition or disease at least ten (10) days before the date of action.
+If the ASAM level is determined to be different by the Medical Director, Licensed Physician, or LPHA, the consumer will be assisted by the Provider, SU CARES and Care Coordination team to access a higher or lower level of care.